UAB-IT/linear/docs-src/principals/inclusive-design.md

 ## Basic HTML

-There are a lot of things we can do while developing webpages to make sure the content is accessibile to all audiences.
-While a working knowledge of HTML is not strictly required to publish a webpage on the site, it is strongly encouraged.
+There are a lot of things we can do while developing web pages to make sure the content is accessible to all audiences.
+While a working knowledge of HTML is not strictly required to publish a web page on the site, it is strongly encouraged.
 HTML is a markup language, not a programming language.
 Proper HTML structure can help assistive technology differentiate a header from a paragraph.
 Please take time to look over this [basic HTML introduction](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) from the Mozilla Developer Network.
 This website is home to a wealth of technical documentation that will hopefully become referenced as much as the docs you are reading now.

-After you have an idea of what HTML is, how its used, and why it is so important, read up on these HTML elements - you'll use them a lot when making new webpages:
+After you have an idea of what HTML is, how its used, and why it is so important, read up on these HTML elements - you'll use them a lot when making new web pages:

 * `<h1>, <h2>, <h3>, <h4>, <h5>, <h6>` headlines
 * `<p>` paragraph
 * `<ol>, <ul>, <li>` ordered lists, unordered lists, and list items
 * `<dl>, <dt>, <dd>` definition list, definition term, and definition description
-* `<table>, <thead>, <tbody>, <tr>, <th>, <td>` table, table header, table body, table row, table headding, and table data
+* `<table>, <thead>, <tbody>, <tr>, <th>, <td>` table, table header, table body, table row, table heading, and table data
 * `<a>` anchor
 * `<img>` image
 * `<figure>, <figcaption>` figure and figure caption